garcia-nacho/garcia-nacho.github.io/_posts/Baehhh.md

 {: style="text-align: justify"}

 ## The encoder
 Now that the data is ready, we can start creating the encoder part of the model which is in deed very similar to the one that I described [here](https://garcia-nacho.github.io/VAEs/) and that is indeed and adapted version of this one [here](https://tensorflow.rstudio.com/keras/articles/examples/variational_autoencoder.html).
-The encoder consists in a mixture of convolutional layers connected to a neural net to capture the features of the drawings.
+The encoder model consists in a set of convolutional layers connected to a neural net to capture the features of the drawings.

-<pre><code>
+{: style="text-align: justify"}

-#Model
+<pre><code>#Model
 reset_states(vae)
 filters <- 10
 intermediate_dim<-100